-The Wonderful Wizard of Oz describes the adventures of Dorothy, a little girl from Kansas, in the magical land of Oz.
-In the book’s and movie’s introductions, a tornado whisked her from her gray Kansas life into the Technicolor world of Oz.
+The Wonderful Wizard of Oz describes the story of Dorothy, a little girl from rural Kansas, in the magical land of Oz.
+In the book’s and movie’s introductions, a tornado whisked her from her sepia-toned Kansas life into the Technicolor world of Oz.

 “Kansas… is the name of that star.”